DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 > **Muriel Vinshaw (Any).** Muriel is reluctant to venture into Ravenloft due to Davian’s orders and her grief over Elric’s death, though she is more than happy to meet the players with several **swarms of ravens** to assist their efforts to enter the castle.
 However, a player who promises Muriel an opportunity to obtain justice for Elric and succeeds on a DC 20 Charisma (Persuasion) check can convince her to join the party in the castle as well.
 # P2.
 The Old Svalich Road
 ## P2a.
 Approaching the Crossroads
-The journey from Vallaki to the castle crossroads is eight and one-quarter miles long and takes two hours and forty-five minutes.
+The journey from Vallaki to the castle crossroads is eight-and-a-half miles long and takes two hours and fifty minutes.
 As they travel, the players pass <span class="citation">Chapter 6: Old Bonegrinder (p.
 125)</span> and the western <span class="citation">B. Gates of Barovia (p.
 33)</span>.

 Alternatively, if the players are traveling from Barovia, the journey is ten and one-half miles long and takes three hours and thirty minutes.
 As they travel, the players cross <span class="citation">D. River Ivlis (p.
 35)</span>, pass through <span class="citation">F. River Ivlis Crossroads (p.
 35)</span>, pass the watchtower described in [[Act I - Into the Mists/Arc C - Into the Valley#C6.
 The Watchtower|Arc C - Into the Valley]], and cross the bridge at <span class="citation">H. Tser Falls (p.
 37)</span>.

 > [!abstract]+ **The Revenant at the Falls**
-> As the players cross the bridge at Tser Falls, the **revenant** described in [[Act I - Into the Mists/Arc C - Into the Valley#Tser Falls|Arc C - Into the Valley]] hails them with familiarity.
+> As the players cross the bridge at Tser Falls, the **revenant** described in [[Act I - Into the Mists/Arc C - Into the Valley#C7b.
+Tser Falls|Arc C - Into the Valley]] hails them with familiarity.
 Although the revenant isn’t willing or able to take up arms against Strahd or his servants, players who mention their friendship with Sir Godfrey Gwilym and succeed on a DC 10 Charisma (Persuasion) check can convince the revenant to take some minor action to assist them, succeeding automatically if they mention their quest to restore Argynvost’s skull to his tomb.
 (The revenant won’t enter the castle or its grounds, but is otherwise glad to assist creative players.)

 As the players travel, they encounter a caravan of three **Vistani** riding a colorful, horse-drawn wagon from Tser Pool to Vallaki.
 (If the players are traveling from Vallaki, they encounter the Vistani near the monument to the Seeker described in [[Act I - Into the Mists/Arc C - Into the Valley#C9.
 Old Bonegrinder|Arc C - Into the Valley]].
 If the players are traveling from Barovia, they encounter the Vistani at <span class="citation">F. River Ivlis Crossroads (p.
 35)</span>.)